 Inevitably, there's an Ultegra-equipped incarnation at a price that won't scare the bank manager quite as much.

 Trek allows riders of its Trek-Segafredo team to choose between three road bikes (Domane, Emonda and Madone) and there’s a large range of models for the public, including this new version of the Émonda.

 The latest Émonda isn't just about shaving grams, Trek's engineers having reshaped the frame for better aerodynamics.
 The aim is to make bikes that use the top-end SLR version of the frame the brand's fastest-climbing ever.

 This cheaper version uses the same tube shapes, but swaps out the expensive 800 Series OCLV for 500 Series OCLV, which makes a big impact on the price.

 Our Stu was very impressed with the SL 6 Pro, calling it "a very fast and efficient bike that still manages to deliver on the weight front".
 You can read his review here.

-The Litening C:68 X is available in a cheaper Pro build with an Ultegra Di2 groupset and Newmen Evolution SL R.32 wheels for a more reasonable £4,699.
+The Litening C:68 X is available in this cheaper Pro build with a SRAM Force AXS groupset and Newmen Evolution SL R.32 wheels for a more reasonable £5,399.

-Now this one is a much more affordable option from one of the wildcard Tour de France teams that rode the race for the first year last season.
-B&B Hotels P/B KTM uses the KTM Revelator Alto when light weight is the priority on the mountain stages.
+Now this one is a much more affordable option from one of the wildcard Tour de France teams that rode the race for the first time in 2020.
+B&B Hotels – KTM uses the KTM Revelator Alto when light weight is the priority on the mountain stages.

 *Relative to the actual bikes the pros race, that is.
 We know that these aren't cheap.